 Flag pipelines let you build a simple pipeline and assign it to a flag.
 From that point on, that pipeline will run automatically every time the flag changes, no matter how it changes.
 This means that whether you change it via the UI, API, or by updating the YAML via Git, you’ll see this pipeline triggered.

-This is great when your team wants to do things like:
+This is great addition to feature management when your team wants to do things like:

-- Require an approval from a manager role, or a PM, on any flag change in prod
+Require an approval from a manager role, or a PM, on any flag change in the production environment

 Manual Process Misses the Point Of Feature Flags

 Normally, you’d use pipelines with feature flags to build automated release workflows, such as incrementing a flag to 10% of your audience with an approval every 23 hours.
 And you can still do that for your one-off or specifically-modeled release scenarios.
 Flag Pipelines let you automate and enforce the things that you want to have happen every time, not just when you have a specific one-time scenario.

 For teams and broader organizations, this feature enhancement provides a broader level of control over how feature flags are handled and managed day-to-day.
 Previously, users would have had to create an organizational process that required all of the users to run a stated pipeline every time that a flag needed to be changed.
 This poses a few problems:

 Individual pipelines must be created for each toggle